abaran30/hextechhunt/README.md

 Hit CTRL-C to stop the server
 ```

-+ For the second process, in *hextech-server*, run command `npm start`.
++ For the second process, in *hextech-server*, run command `HOST=localhost npm start`.
 If successful, you should see output like the following:
 ```

 > hextechhunt-server@0.0.1 start /home/some/path/hextechhunt/hextechhunt-server
-> node index.js
+> node index.js $HOST

 HextechHunt (Server) started at http://localhost:3030
 ```